benjycui/bisheng/README.md

 #### source: String|Array[String]

-To set directory/directories where we place markdown files.
+To set directory/directories where we place Markdown files.

 #### output: String